-Ai buildings have a social function to some extent, providing piaces to live, work leat, shop istore etc. Management of buildings needs to ensure any social obligations to the occupants are met in terms of Health & Safety, employee management and wellbeing and commitment to communities.
+All buildings have a social function to some extent, providing places to five, work, eat, shop, storelets.
+Management of buildings needs to ensure any social obligations to the occupants are met in terms of Health & Safety lemployee management and we libeing and commitment to communities.
 Most of these obligations are the responsibility of the tenant but our investee companies are obliged to report on matters affecting their own employees and such statements are considered.

-Environmental

-Environmental policies in the property sector focus largely on sustainability and climate change.
-Ci-mate change is one of the defining challenges of modern times.
+Environmental Environmental policies in the property sector focus largely on sustainability and climate change.
+Climate change is one of the defining challenges of modern times

-The management team have sourced data and research from several providers, including the Columbia Threadneedle Responsible Investment team, MSCI and Globai ESG Benchmark for Real Assets ('GRESB')
+The management team have sourced data and research from several providers, including the Columbia Threadneedle Responsible Investment team, MSCI and Global ESG Benchmark for Real Assets ('GRESB').

-The quantity and depth of data available in our sector. varies greatly, the larger companies now have teams dedicated to providing environmental impact data and reporting.
+The quantity and depth of data available in our sector varies greatly, the larger companies now have teams dedicated to providing environmental impact data and reporting.
 However many of our companies are small and do not currently have the resources to contribute data to the organisations providing analysis to the investor community.
 As a consequence, we see strong correlations between company size, maturity and overall scores.
-Since our investment strategy leads us to own focused mid-sized companies in preference to some of the larger diversified ones, the portfolios overali ESG score might tend to be unflattering compared to the wider benchmark.
-The rigour of our process ensures that these companies receive scrutiny by the team
+Since our investment strategy leads us to own focused mid-sized companies in preference to some of the larger diversified ones, the portfolio's overall ESG score might tend to be unflattering compared to the wider benchmark.
+The rigour of our process ensures that these companies receive scruting by the team

 GRESB is a mission-driven and investor-led organisation providing standardised and validated ESG data to the capital markets.
-Established in 2009, GRESB now covers. over USD 5 trillion in real estate assets, publishing i) an annual real estate assessment score for participating companies, and ii) a public disclosure score for all listed real estate companies.
-The real estate assessment score ranks Environment, Social and Governance metrics based on data contributed directly from participating companies, whist the public disclosure score evaluates the level of ESG disclosure by listed property companies and REITs.
+Established in 2009, GRESB now covers over USD 5 trillion in real estate assets, publishing i) an annual real estate assessment score for participating companies, and ii) a public disclosure score for all asted real estate companies.
+The real estate assessment score ranks Environment, Social and Governance metrics based on data contributed directly from participating companies. whilst the public disclosure score evaluates the level of ESG disclosure by listed property companies and REITs